Dogger Bank: Naval battles and incidents

 Several shipwrecks lie on the bank.
 In 1966, the German submarine U-Hai, a German Type XXIII submarine, sank during a gale.
 19 of 20 men died, one of the worst peacetime naval disasters in German history.

 Ecology

 The bank is an important fishing area, with cod and herring being caught in large numbers.

 Dogger Bank has been identified as an oceanic environment that exhibits high primary productivity throughout the year in the form of phytoplankton.
 As such, it was proposed to designate the area a Marine Nature Reserve.

 Under European Union legislation, the protected area has been divided between several countries, including the UK.

+In 2025, an international coalition of six organizations, the Irish Atlantic Technological University, the Blue Marine Foundation from the UK, German organization BUND, the Danish chapter of the WWF, the Dutch ARK Rewilding Netherlands, and the Embassy of the North Sea, led by the Doggerland Foundation in the Netherlands, launched the Rewilding Dogger Bank program, in an effort to restore and protect the area.
+The three-year initiative is set to act on several fronts, from legal actions aimed at protecting the areas from harmful activities, to the restoration of northern horsemussel reefs, and a greater representation of the area's marine life in key decisions.

 Trawling and protected areas

 In September 2020, Greenpeace dropped several granite boulders from their ship Esperanza on the Dogger Bank area.
 Concerns had been raised when a supertrawler had been seen off the Yorkshire coast.
 The action undertaken by Greenpeace had support from some of those in the fishing trade.

 The large granite rocks are harmless to marine life and surface fishing, but they get entangled in the weighted nets of bottom trawlers, obstructing the practice.
 A Greenpeace spokesperson said "how can you continue to allow bottom trawlers to plough the seabed in a protected area? .... [it] is the equivalent to allowing bulldozers to plough through a protected forest."